Founder & Lead Editor

 Design and Build Quality

-Honestly, Salomon knows how to build a shoe, and the Pulsar Trail is a testament to their expertise in construction, even if there are a few caveats.
+Salomon knows how to build a shoe, and the Pulsar Trail shows it, even if there are a few caveats.

-The upper is a really interesting piece of engineering.
-It's a single layer of thin, pliable mesh that feels almost like a second skin.
-Salomon integrates its SensiFit technology directly into this mesh, which works with the lacing system to wrap and hold your foot securely.
-Add to that the EndoFit internal sleeve, and you get a fit that’s snug, precise, and does a fantastic job of keeping trail debris out.
-It feels custom-made, which is a huge plus.
+The upper is a single layer of thin, pliable mesh that feels almost like a second skin.
+SensiFit is integrated into the mesh and works with the lacing to wrap and hold the foot securely.
+Add the EndoFit internal sleeve and you get a snug, precise fit that also helps keep debris out.
+If your foot matches the shape, it can feel almost custom.

 At just around 281 grams, it's impressively light for a trail shoe packed with this much technology.
 This lightness contributes to its nimble and fast feel on the trail.
 However, this lightweight design might come at the cost of long-term durability, with some users noting premature wear on the upper and the outsole lugs.